 Rationale:

-Fine Art is identified as a critical priority in South Africa and plays a vital role in equipping learners with the necessary knowledge, skills and cultural values, and social cohesion in order to be functional in society and as a person by contributing to the workforce, community and economy.
+Fine Art is identified as a critical priority in South Africa and plays a vital role in equipping learners with the necessary knowledge, skills, cultural values, and social cohesion to be functional in society and as individuals.
+It contributes to the workforce, community development, and overall social well-being.

-This qualification provides learners with foundational learning through the acquisition of knowledge and skills needed for social and economic development.
-It enables learners to acquire the necessary competencies in order to access further higher education and training, career development and employment opportunities.
+This qualification responds to this critical priority and provides learners with advanced learning through acquiring the knowledge and skills needed for social and economic development.
+It enables learners to develop the necessary competencies to access further higher education and training, pursue career development, and gain employment opportunities.

 • LEARNING ASSUMED TO BE IN PLACE AND RECOGNITION OF PRIOR LEARNING